 - CISA should identify Kubernetes and similar services as critical linchpin technologies in line with the language in Executive Order 14028 and increase resource commitments as needed.
 Cloud-services security does not need to be limited to products as used but should address technologies as designed and deployed.
 In this area, container management looms large.

-- The establishment of Critical Technology Security Centers (CTSCs) added to the House-passed COMPETES ACT (HR 4521) by amendment should be included in the final bill and signed into law.
+- The establishment of Critical Technology Security Centers (CTSCs) added to the House-passed COMPETES ACT (HR 4521) offers a model for federal outreach to open-source container components.
 The provisions would create at least four CTSCs for the security of network technologies, connected industrial control systems, open source software, and federal critical software.
 These CTSCs would work with the input of the DHS Under Secretary of Science and Technology and the Director of CISA to study, test the security of, coordinate community funding for, and generally support CISA’s work regarding their respective technologies.
 The Center for Open Source Software Security should work with CISA to coordinate the protection of critical open source container infrastructure.

 - Establish an architectural resilience review process for service of services: The continued containerization of cloud systems and other services will speed up change in already dynamic environments, improving innovation and development.
 However, that swiftness can compromise long-term architectural planning and structural review of the vast, critical cloud systems it enables.
 Industry should coordinate with CISA, the Office of the National Cyber Director (ONCD), and the NSA on long-term architectural reviews of the largest, most critical containerized systems in the form of biannual architecture review meetings to review case studies as well as best and worst industry practices.
 ONCD should be responsible for the organization and strategic vision for this process, executed through CISA in partnership with NSA.
 NIST should develop a publication series on long-term architectural practices based on these industry-wide fora within two years of their start, which several compliance and acquisition regimes could incorporate down the road.